 Interdisciplinary perspectives.
 Given that education is the product of many converging forces from politics to society to economics to history to business and philosophy, education and schooling issues are too complex and diverse to be addressed by just one disciplinary perspective.
 Unless we understand the various factors impacting decisions, we cannot understand why schools in countries around the world are structured the way they are, or why educational policies in our own communities deal with the topics they do.
-Working closely with the graduate programs in the College of Education and across the university, the CIE degree programs breach the boundaries of disciplines, thus creating an opportunity for students to examine education-related issues from multiple perspectives.
+Working closely with the graduate programs in the College of Education and across the university, the CIE degree programs breached the boundaries of disciplines, thus creating an opportunity for its graduates to examine education-related issues from multiple perspectives.

 There were several projects that exemplified the CIE Program’s signature and distinctive properties.
 They were,

 International Education and Research.
-CIE faculty and students participate in research and academic exchange with colleagues around the world.
+CIE faculty and students participated in research and academic exchange with colleagues around the world.
 One example is through the CIE Program-based Tübingen-Lehigh International Partnership (TüLIP).
-Through TüLIP, Lehigh students have the option to take either full-term or short schedule courses taught in English at the University of Tübingen (Germany).
-Research or field-work may also be taken for Lehigh academic credit and is collaboratively supervised by both Lehigh and Tübingen professors.
-One recent project connected to TüLIP through the CIE Program is the Mountaintop Experience called “Transitions for Refugees through Empowerment and Education” (TREE).
-The TREE project unites Lehigh students, refugee advocates and education experts in both the U.S. and Germany to investigate the dynamic factors facing resettled refugee youth.
+Through TüLIP, Lehigh students had the option to take either full-term or short schedule courses taught in English at the University of Tübingen (Germany).
+Research or field-work could also be taken for Lehigh academic credit and was collaboratively supervised by both Lehigh and Tübingen professors.
+One recent project connected to TüLIP through the CIE Program was the Mountaintop Experience called “Transitions for Refugees through Empowerment and Education” (TREE).
+The TREE project united Lehigh students, refugee advocates and education experts in both the U.S. and Germany to investigate the dynamic factors facing resettled refugee youth.